Going green is a trend that’s catching on, and quickly.

 Miles is a former professional athlete, registered nutritional therapist, and has a successful YouTube channel, ‘Healthy Crazy Cool’, through which he promotes the benefits of following a plant-based diet.
 He offers advice, support, and vegan recipes for people to follow — he really knows his stuff.

-Miles says that he initially became very interested in plant-based diets because of the link between animal products and health diseases like cancer and diabetes.
+Miles says that he initially became very interested in plant-based diets because of the link between animal products and health diseases.
 For him, the ethical reasons came secondary to this, but they “sealed the deal” for his decision to go vegan.

 In one of his YouTube posts he says, “I came to the understanding that there was only one diet that had been scientifically proven to prevent and reverse chronic diseases, as well as prevent destruction of the planet, and prevent unnecessary harm and murder of animals.
 That was veganism.
 That’s why I decided that I was 100% vegan, and from that moment I never went back.”